TomarLab/gesture_classification/README.md

 `lefthand = [1,4,7,9,17,19,22,25,28,30,32,34,36,38,40,43]` \
 `bothhand = [0,3,6,10,11,12,13,14,15,16,21,24,27,42,45,46,47,48,49,50,51]`

-- 21 + 21 for the fingers for left and right hand
+- 21 joints for each left and right hand fingers, 42 in-total.
-- 25 for the body without legs
+- 25 joints for the body without legs.

 ## Classification Tasks:

-### For classification classes tasks, the classification algorithms are applied primarily on three classes classification ie. Left, right, both.
+### For our multi-classes classification tasks, the classification algorithms are applied primarily on three classes classification ie. Left, right, both.
 Next, the data is divided into lefthand, righthand, & bothhand datasets, and the classification model is trained on lefthand (16) classes, righthand (16) classes, bothhand (19) classes.

 ## For training model , the  supervised learning methods is implemented, Naive-Bayes-Gaussian Method & Linear-Regression method.

 The best performance was by Linear Regression (LR) classification modal on whole dataset for three classes, the accuracy achieved after 500 iteration was 99.78%.
 For multi-classes classification problem, the accuracy decreased marginally.
 For Naive Bayes Gaussian (NBG), best accuracy was achieved on reduced dimentionality data using t-SNE approach.
 The table below sumarize the achieved results:
+\
 | Model | Classes | Dataset | Accuracy % |
 |--------|----------|---------|----------|
 | LR | 3 | whole | 99.78 |